STUDENT SERVICES

 Student Affairs

 The Division of Student Affairs is responsible for student services, educational support services and programs, and learning experiences gained through out-of-classroom activities.
 Student Affairs interacts with students through organized programs and services to create a campus responsive to individual student needs.
 Its mission is to enhance students' academic, physical and social well-being at the University.
-The following units report to the Office of the Vice President for Student Affairs: Disability Resource Center, Recreational Sports, Campus Life and the Tate Student Center, University Health Services, University Housing, University Testing Services, Student Support Services, the Greek Life Office, and Student Affairs for Extended Campuses (Gwinnett, Griffin, and Tifton)
+The following units report to the Office of the Vice President for Student Affairs: Office of the Dean of Students, Disability Resource Center, Recreational Sports, University Health Services, University Housing, University Testing Services, Student Care and Outreach, the Greek Life Office, and Student Affairs for Extended Campuses (Gwinnett, Griffin, and Tifton)

 Hardship withdrawals, crisis intervention, division publications, liaison for the Campus Ministry Association, staff development, private fundraising for the Division and budget coordination all originate from the Office of the Vice President for Student Affairs.